top of page

 Do you or someone you know enjoy eating a cow's fourth stomach?
 If so, I have great news for you!
 Da' Vinattieri has a dedicated trippa and lampredotto window.

 The first time we went, we saw a pot cooking in the back.
 Big metal pot, simmering away.
-Couldn't figure out what it was, then someone ordered it.
-Then scooped out some pieces of the tripe, cut it up on the cutting board, slopped it into a bun, and it might have been the most beautiful thing I've seen in a while.
+Couldn't figure out what it was until someone ordered it.
+Then one of the two guys working there scooped out some pieces of the tripe, cut it up on the cutting board, slopped it into a bun, added a little green sauce (called salsa verde, with no relation to the tomatillo-based salsa) and that might have been the most beautiful thing I've seen in a while.

 Not because it looked amazing (let's be honest, if something has the fourth stomach of any animal in it, chances are it won't look beautiful), but because it was unapologetically itself.
 I know that sounds like a weird thing to say about a sandwich.
 But think about it: in a world consumed with Instagram-worthy display and viral clickbait posts, this sandwich was the antithesis.
 Italians have this cookie called "Brutti ma Buoni" which translate into "Ugly but Good" and this sandwich was that.
 It's not supposed to look Instagram-worthy, it's supposed to be amazing.